redhatci/ansible-collection-redhatci-ocp/roles/deprecated_api/README.md

 - Detect to-be-removed APIs by filtering through APIRequestCount.status.removedInRelease.
 - Verify compatibility with the current Kubernetes version, the next version, and all versions up to the latest release mentioned in removedInRelease.
 - Output a map from OpenShift versions to a list of workload APIs to be removed in each version.
-- Generate a JUnit file containing the testsuite 'Workload Compatibility with OCP Versions'.
+- Generate a JUnit file containing the test suite 'Workload Compatibility with OCP Versions'.

 # Requirements